 Formerly called the Public Use file, the primary aim of the teaching file is as an educational tool.
 The release of this non-disclosive, individual-level file is in line with the government transparency agenda.
 It is less detailed than the file made available under end-user licence in 2001.

 ONS is also looking at the feasibility of releasing household hierarchical data containing records for all individuals, within a sample of households.
-Further information on the results of this work will be made available in late summer 2014.
+Further information on the results of this work will be made available later in 2014.

 All files will be subject to being able to apply sufficient disclosure control.

 In the long term these anonymised data will be held in a secure environment, ONS's Virtual Microdata Laboratory (VML).
-However ONS is currently working on a project to replace the VML and options for how the secure microdata files can be made available before the new VML is launched, likely to be towards the end of 2014, are being investigated.
+However ONS is currently working on a project to replace the VML and an interim VML solution is currently being developed to make the secure data available before the new VML is launched.
+The interim solution is likely to be available in October 2014, with the new VML likely to be in place at the end of 2014.

 Planned features include microdata sets with sample sizes larger than previous censuses, the opportunity for exploratory analysis on rich and flexible datasets, the opportunity to test outputs before requesting commissioned tables, and the ability to perform multivariate statistical analysis, all using records that are comparable with the standard census outputs, since they have the same source.